 SASS staff often come across writing and learning resources that are likely to be of interest to faculty and TAs, and we post these resources on this page.
-We are particularly interested in content related to aspects of academic writing, but we consider a variety of topics.
-If you are a faculty member or TA and you’ve found a resource that you think might suit this page, we invite you to send it with a brief explanation to email@example.com.
+We are particularly interested in content related to aspects of academic writing and other academic skill development, but we consider a variety of topics.
+If you are a faculty member, a post-doc, or a TA and you’ve found a resource that you think might suit this page, we invite you to send it with a brief explanation to email@example.com.

 - Teaching writing: Ideas and strategies (podcast episode, University of Alberta, 2018)

 - How to create a syllabus: Advice guide (The Chronicle of Higher Education, September 2018)

 - Picturing Science and Engineering (Inside Higher Ed, January 2019)

 - Ten ways to enhance your writing pedagogy (Centre for Teaching and Learning, Queen’s University)